-Trustpilot gives consumers the opportunity to instantly share their opinion by writing a review about their experience with a business.
+Trustpilot gives consumers the opportunity to share their opinion by writing a review about their experience with a business at any time, via our open model.
+We believe that being an open platform is essential to provide full and holistic feedback to businesses.

 1. Consumer writes a review